veraPDF Policy Checking

 Fonts

-We’ll work through tow examples, one to disallow a particular font the other ensuring that documents contain only a certain font.
+We’ll work through two examples, one to disallow a particular font the other ensuring that documents contain only a certain font.

 In order to configure the feature extractor to generate font data please download this features config file and replace the current <verapdf-install-path>/config/features.xml file.